russellgordon/teaching/src/site/notes/CEMC/SCCST2023/A Rapid Workflow for Publishing CS Teaching Materials.md

 - [[CEMC/SCCST2023/Slides\|Presentation slides]]
 	- A sparse introduction to the motivation for using this workflow, its benefits, and its drawbacks.
-- Creating a course website by completing these mini-modules:
+- Create a course website by completing these mini-modules:
 	1. [[CEMC/SCCST2023/Publishing Setup\|Publishing Setup]]
 	2. [[CEMC/SCCST2023/Theming\|Theming]]
 	3. [[CEMC/SCCST2023/Screenshots\|Screenshots]]